laserattack/eye-hot-reloader/README.md

 ```

 - Starts the command as a subprocess
-- Gracefully kills it on restart
+- Gracefully kills it on restart (if running)